breatheforks/mimosa-peepcode/README.md

         testem

-4. Finally, if you are just getting started with understanding the test suite, you can run it directly -- point your browser at http://localhost:3000/testrunner.html
+4. Finally, if you are just getting started with understanding the test suite, you can run the testsuite directly -- point your browser at http://localhost:3000/testrunner.html

 All the included tests should pass after project checkout, please report an issue if you notice